Shelter Staff Party

 Levelled dialogue, music sync, light sound design where it adds to the story.

 The goal is invisible craft: edits that feel effortless to watch because the work went into the rhythm and structure, not the gimmicks.
-A well-edited video shouldn't feel edited — it should just feel right.
+A well-edited video shouldn't feel edited.
+It should just feel right.

 What makes a video editor worth hiring